Customers may apply for service during normal business hours, 8:00 a.m. to 4:30 p.m., Monday through Friday.

 Applicants must provide a valid, US government issued photo ID and social security number.

-Renters must also provide a valid lease agreement.
+Renters must also provide a paper copy of a valid lease agreement.
 The agreement must include names of each occupant, the service address being leased and dates of the lease agreement.

 Electric – $35.00

 *If new/additional poles are needed, other fees may apply.

 Customers are required to pay application fees each time he/she moves.
 Application fees are NON-TRANSFERABLE and NON-REFUNDABLE.

 A deposit may be required to establish service (depending on a practical credit score rating and/or previous pay history).

 BGMU maintains 2,378 fire hydrants.
 Water line crews manage 290 miles of water lines and 270 miles of sewer lines.

 BGMU’s Fiber Division supports nearly 1,000 access points throughout the fiber system.